 Each year thousands of AEC nerds head to Las Vegas for the annual Autodesk University (AU) conference.
 Kicking-off the conference was the opening keynote by Autodesk’s CEO, Carl Bass and CTO, Jeff Kowalski.
-(Watch the full version online here).
 While no specific software updates were mentioned, the two speakers gave a vision of the future of the AEC industry.
 It was clear that Autodesk sees this future as one of generative design and cloud computing.

-It was proclaimed by Jeff Kowalski that everything we design is dead: Bridges, buildings, objects – they are all inanimate objects.
-This parallel reality that we have created known as ‘technology’, has actually been working in opposition to our design problems.
-Autodesk’s solution to this issue, is to look at design through the lens of nature.
+Jeff Kowalski proclaimed that everything we design is dead: Bridges, buildings, objects – they are all inanimate objects.
+This parallel reality that we have created known as ‘technology’ has been working in opposition to our design problems.
+Autodesk’s solution to this issue is to look at design through the lens of nature.

-- 3D printing is continuing to develop at a rapid rate.
-Autodesk announced Spark, its own 3D printing software geared to connect to Autodesk products.
-They also announced Ember, their open-sourced 3D printer which is able to print very fine filament.
-It is due to go on sale early 2015.
+Autodesk announced Spark, its 3D printing software geared to connect to Autodesk products.
+They also announced Ember, their open-sourced 3D printer which can print very fine filament.
+It is due to go on sale in early 2015.

-- Real-time visualization was attacked on many front from the integration of real-time rendering software such as Unity and Fuzor, to hardware such as the Oculus Rift.
+Real-time visualizationwas attacked on many fronts from the integration of real-time rendering software such as Unity and Fuzor, to hardware such as the Oculus Rift.
 All allow for a more immersive and responsive integration with the design.

-- Cloud computing we’ve briefly discussed already.
-However, in addition to this, Autodesk also announced that in the near future they will be doing down the path of Adobe by creating a subscription based cloud software set-up.
+Autodesk also announced that soon, they will go down the path of Adobe by creating a subscription-based cloud software set-up.
 It is still unclear whether the traditional stand-alone, perpetual license will still be made available.